taddison/personal-site/content/blog/2018/04/improving-database-pester-tests-per-database-checks/index.md

 ---
-layout: post
 title: Improving database Pester tests - per-database checks
 share-img: http://tjaddison.com/assets/2018/2018-04-08/TestDatabases.png
 tags: [PowerShell, Pester, SQL, SQLChecks]
 ---

 When we first started putting tests together for [SQLChecks](https://github.com/taddison/SQLChecks) we naively/optimistically thought we'd mostly be seeing a sea of green, with failures being rare.
 This influenced the way we developed 'database' tests, so that when you test an instance for 'databases with files too full', the test gives you a pass/fail for the entire instance.

 This is fine when the test passes, but as soon as it fails it is spectacularly unhelpful in figuring out what broke.